What is csa?

 A medium vegetable share feeds two to three adults who are good vegetable eaters, or a family of 5 average eaters.

 A large vegetable share feeds 4-5 adults who are good vegetable eaters.

 We strive to make our organic produce accessible to our neighbors of all income levels and still pay us, the farmers, and our employees a living wage… a work in progress.
 To this end, we have this fancy-dancy chart with all these different prices.

-The Basic Price is what most people choose and most closely reflects what it costs for us produce the share.
+The Basic Price is what most people choose, and most closely reflects that balance we try to achieve between a thriving farm business and community access to local food.
 You will typically save 15-20% on our regular retail prices.

-The Sustaining Price helps us more easily attain that living wage and makes it easier to offer discounted shares.
+The Sustaining Price helps us more easily attain that thriving point and makes it easier to offer discounted shares.

 The Discounted Price is intended for households that do not qualify for the NOFA Farm Share, but would have trouble paying the Basic price.

 NOFA Farm Share is a lower priced share for income eligible households.
 For us this means shares are half price or get a up to a $300 discount, depending on the total basic price.
 You may also donate to the farm share when you sign up for the CSA.

 We are strongly committed to making the food we raise available to members of the community in a wide range of economic situations.
 Luna Bleu participates in the Farm Share Program sponsored by the Northeast Organic Farming Association (NOFA-VT).
 Contributions are collected to help pay for CSA shares, enabling us to provide vegetable shares to low-income families for half price or a discount up to $300.